-Cedar Crest has successfully helped thousands of individuals and families with a variety of mental health disorders for over 25 years.
+Cedar Crest, an anxiety treatment center in Belton, has successfully helped thousands of individuals and families with a variety of mental health disorders for over 30 years.
 Our proven history of success in treating mental health problems, such as anxiety, ensures that we can help you get your life back.
 No longer do you have to struggle with the constant fear and worry which has slowly begun to take over your life.
-The understanding staff at Cedar Crest can help you move past these troubling times.
+The understanding staff at our hospital for anxiety can help you move past these troubling times.

 It can be extremely hard to stand by and watch your loved one continuously struggle with their anxiety disorder.
 However, there are things that you can do to help your loved one win their battle with this debilitating disorder.
 Through effective treatment and support your loved one can overcome their disorder.
 Here are some things you can do to help your loved one with an anxiety disorder:

 - Suggest they get professional help: If you are not entirely sure that your loved one has an anxiety disorder encourage them to visit a mental health professional who can determine exactly what is causing them distress.

 - Get educated: Take the time to learn about your loved one’s anxiety disorder, which will allow you to understand the illness and what to expect out of treatment.